 Fold the paper from top to bottom.
 Some kids know this horizontal fold as the "hot dog roll" way of folding because, unlike the "hamburger bun" fold, it usually produces a long, thin piece of paper.

-Note: If you want to add another learning experience to this activity, have your child test out... different types of paper and see which will rip and which will survive as you fold!Continue to 3 of 7 below.
+If you want to add another learning experience to this activity, have your child test out different types of paper and see which will rip and which will survive as he or she folds.

 - Fold one of the top corners toward the middle of the paper (it will make a triangle).

 - Leave a margin of a few inches at the bottom of the page.